cawel/notes-binder/en/documentaries/The Story of India/Episode 1 - Beginnings.md

   * hymns praising the gods
   * ancient prayers for life, prosperity, etc.

+## Old human genes
-## Language is not the same as ethnicity
+* language is not the same as ethnicity
 * language and religion can easily be adopted
 * religion is a kind of belief system, just like education
 * we can find some very old genes among some Indians